 Cost of Dual Diagnosis Treatment

-The cost of dual diagnosis treatment in South Florida differs from one treatment center to another.
+The cost of dual diagnosis treatment differs from one treatment center to another.
 Insurance policies usually cover dual diagnosis treatment programs.
-NeuroPsychiatric Addiction Clinic accepts both public and private insurance.
+NeuroPsychiatric Addiction Clinic accepts private insurance and self payment arrangements can be negotiated.
 You are recommended to check with your insurer as well as your selected treatment center for more details.

 Does Your Insurance Cover Dual Diagnosis Treatment in Florida?